rebing/graphql-laravel/README.md

 ### Wrap Types

 You can wrap types to add more information to the queries and mutations.
-Similar as the pagination is working you can do the same with your extra data that you want to inject ([see test examples](https://github.com/rebing/graphql-laravel/tree/master/tests/Unit/WithTypeTests)).
+Similar to how pagination works, you can do the same with your extra data that you want to inject.
 For instance, in your query:

 ```php
 public function type(): Type